Syracuse, Missouri

 Syracuse is a city in Morgan County, Missouri, United States.
-The population was 172 at the 2010 census.
+The population was 151 at the 2020 census.
 In the middle of the 19th century, the city was the western terminus of the Pacific Railway that reached 108 miles from St. Louis.
 The current mayor of Syracuse is Duane A. Doyle.

 History

+In 1859 with the railroad construction to Syracuse, it became the Terminus of The Butterfield Overland Mail Route.

-Syracuse was originally called Pacific City, and under the latter name was laid out in 1858.
+The route was designated a national historic trail in 2023.
+Syracuse was originally called "Pacific City", and under the latter name was laid out in 1858.
 The present name is after Syracuse, New York.